Algebraic Surfaces in Positive Characteristic: Kodaira dimension zero

 \begin{Definition} An Abelian surface $A$ is called \begin{enumerate} \item {\em ordinary} if $r=2$.
 Equivalently, $F$ acts bijectively on $H^1(A,\OO_A)$. \item {\em supersingular} if $r=0$.
 Equivalently, $F$ is zero on $H^1(A,\OO_A)$. \end{enumerate} \end{Definition}

-We note that the image of the Albanese morphism of a uniruled surface is at most one-dimensional.
-Thus, an Abelian surface cannot be uniruled, which we note here in view of Shioda's notion of supersingularity and its connection to unirationality discussed in Section \ref{uni and super}.
+We remark that the image of the Albanese morphism of a uniruled surface is at most one-dimensional.
+Thus, an Abelian surface cannot be uniruled.
+We note this in view of Shioda's notion of supersingularity and its connection with unirationality discussed in Section \ref{subsec:Shioda supersingular}.